Friday, 30 November 2018

 The speed at which some neurologists believe the brain computes is around 1016 operations per second.
 Computers are getting there.
 Since 2013, the race for the world's fastest computer has been between the US and China; since 2013 these have been in the petaflops (peta = 1015, flops = floating operation points per second) range, the current record as of November 2018 is the IBM Summit supercomputer which is capable of 200 petaflops.
 One fifth of the way towards the 1016 needed to take on the human brain.
 Now, this 1016 figure is based on the theory that human consciousness is the merely the product of activity of the tens of thousands of connections between the hundred billion or so neurons in the brain.

 But let's say that one day this century, there will be computers operating at 1027 floating point operations per second.
 And that Hameroff is right.
 Then what?
 Will we find that consciousness is an emergent property of these computers' complexity and speed?
 Will they have feelings?
-Will they inform us (or even one another) how they feel, what they thought when they saw their operator coming into work wearing an unusually loud shirt?
+Will they inform us (or even one another) how they feel?
+Could they express their emotions on, for example, not having been switched on for over a week while their operator's on holiday?

 In other words, can consciousness be created artificially?
 In the early 19th century, Mary Shelley created Frankenstein's Monster, a human being brought back to life through science (chemistry and electricity).
 The monster possessed feelings and capacity to learn.
 Computers can learn, But can computers have feelings?

 My own belief is no. Proponents of AI singularity say yes.
+I say that sentient consciousness is a property of biological life.
+The leap from non-life to life is something that science cannot explain, let alone replicate.
 At this moment, it is belief vs. belief, faith vs. faith, theory vs. theory.
 We don't know - yet.

 This time last year: